 - gym towel to wipe away the sweat (just kidding…sort of)

 When the clock strikes 7:00:00, refresh your browser to log in, hit dial on your phone and let the games begin!
 If you’re lucky, you’ll get in right away.
-Personally, having done this about ten times already, I’ve gotten in right away only once.
+Personally, having done this about a dozen times already, I’ve gotten in right away only once.
 Continue to refresh and redial until you connect online or with a person on the phone.

 Set aside 30 minutes, though it’s likely you’ll get in within 15 minutes.
-If more than 10 minutes have passed, there’s a good chance one or more of your programs will be waitlisted already, which is why you have those second choices handy, right?
+If more than 10 minutes have passed, there’s a good chance one or more of your programs will be waitlisted already—which is why you have those second choices handy, right?

 6. Keep Your Receipts